rzzzwilson/PixelVFO/Design.rst

 Touchscreen interrupts
 ----------------------

+NOTE: Due to problems of reliability with the touchscreen interupt, the code will **not** use this interrupt.
+We will poll for screen touches.
+So the interrupt and event code is not used.

 The VFO touchscreen is driven by an XPT2046 driver chip.
 This chip is controlled via SPI and has these accessible lines: